 Use the form below to tell us about a blog—not your own—that you read regularly and think other lawyers should know about.
+(Please note that law blogs in the Blawg 100 Hall of Fame are not eligible for this year’s list.)
 If there is more than one blog you want to support, feel free to send us additional amici through the form.
 We may include some of the best comments in our Blawg 100 coverage.
 But keep your remarks pithy—you have a 500-character limit.

 About Blawg 100 Amici

 Bloggers, by all means tell your readers about Blawg 100 Amici and invite them to send us messages on behalf of your blog.

 But please know that we discourage amici from: